woblerr/gpbackman/README.md

   gpbackman [command]

 Available Commands:
-  backup-delete   Delete a specific backup set backup-info     Display a list of backups completion      Generate the autocompletion script for the specified shell help            Help about any command history-migrate Migrate data from gpbackup_history.yaml to gpbackup_history.db SQLite history database report-info     Display the report for specific backup set
+  backup-clean    Delete all existing backups older than the specified time condition backup-delete   Delete a specific existing backup backup-info     Display information about backups completion      Generate the autocompletion script for the specified shell help            Help about any command history-migrate Migrate history database report-info     Display the report for a specific backup

 Flags:
   -h, --help                       help for gpbackman